mpvnet-player/mpv-gui/docs/Manual.md

 Shows the command palette window which allows to quickly find and execute commands and key shortcuts.

-### Tools > Show History

-Shows a text file that contains the file history.
-If the file don't exist it asks if the file should be created in the settings folder.
-Once the file exist then the history is logged.
-It logges the playback history containing the time and filename.

-To ignore certain paths:

-script-opt = history-discard=path1;path2

 ### Tools > Set/clear A-B loop points